martynjsimpson/MySat/ground-station-dashboard/README.md

 - incoming payload updates patch live system values in place instead of rebuilding the systems table
 - the one-second UI timer only refreshes freshness/status styling
 - this avoids open dropdowns being closed by routine UI updates while telemetry is streaming
+- the GPS map uses an OpenStreetMap embed rather than an in-page tile renderer
+- the GPS map ignores null or `0.00000,0.00000` fixes and holds the last valid location until a new valid fix arrives

 ## Notes

-- The existing FlowFuse dashboard remains in the flow as a fallback while dashboard v3 is being developed.
+- The legacy FlowFuse dashboard remains in the flow as a fallback while dashboard v3 continues to evolve.
 - The previous README sections describing the old large flattened field model and widget-by-widget dashboard composition are no longer current after the move toward the v3 uibuilder architecture.